-Condo owner: It's no dastardly duck deed, just kitty care
+Condo owner: It's no dastardly duck deed, just cat care

 By ANNE LINDBERG